 Larceny occurs when a person steals (unlawfully takes) something of value that belongs to someone else.
 To be convicted, the prosecution must prove the person intended to permanently deprive the true owner of the stolen item.

-The crime of larceny can involve the taking of any kind of property, services, money, and intangible items that has value.
+The crime of larceny can involve the taking of any kind of property, services, money, and intangible items that have value.
 New Mexico law also recognizes a number of specific larceny-related offenses, including:

 Receiving stolen property.
 This crime involves intentionally getting, keeping, or throwing away property that the offender knows belongs to someone else.